 Ireland has over 30,000 castles.
-They are scattered all throughout Ireland and of course in various states of disrepair.
+They are scattered throughout Ireland and, of course, in various states of disrepair.
 Some castles in Ireland were built as early as the 10th century.
 Some of the best known castles in Ireland are Blarney Castle, Dunluce Castle, Dublin Castle and King John’s Castle.

 10. Traditional Music

 Irish music is famous all over the world.
 And one of the most wonderful things about visiting Ireland is that people do literally sing in the pubs at night in many places.
 Unplanned playing and drinking sessions pop up all throughout Ireland.

 The reality is that only about 10% of all Irish people have red hair.
 But apparently, this is the highest percentage of people having red hair in a population in the world.

 Legend has it that the green shamrock was used as a tool to help St Patrick demonstrate the Christian Holy Trinity.
 However, there are no individual plants called shamrocks in botany.
 It is most likely that St Patrick used a young clover.
 Despite this fact, bowls of “shamrocks” are traditionally given by Irish political leaders to visiting dignitaries.

 The harp is one of Ireland’s national symbols.
 Samuel Beckett Bridge in Dublin is even shaped like a harp.
 In the 19th century, Guinness was the first to register the harp as a trademark.
 The harp acts as a marker in the two-step pour process that produces the perfect pint of Guinness.